storm-framework/disco/server/README.md

 ## AWS Credentials

 We are using S3 to upload photos.

-If you want to upload photos you need to setup the following environment variables to match and account and bucket in S3.
+To upload photos you need to setup the following environment variables to match and account and bucket in S3.

 ```
 DISCO_AWS_ACCESS_KEY